 Training to improve the lactate threshold

-There are a number of training methods and intensities that appear to be beneficial to improving the lactate threshold including a high volume of low intensity training, tempo training, high intensity interval training and resistance training.
+There are a number of training methods and intensities that appear to be beneficial for improving the lactate threshold.
+These including a high volume of low intensity training, tempo and threshold training, high intensity interval training and resistance training.

 Lactate Threshold Summary